swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 example.com/api/v1
 ```

-If `host` is not specified, it is assumed to be same host where the API documentation is being served.
+If `host` is not specified, it is assumed to be the same host where the API documentation is being served.

 ### basePath